ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_4.rst

 Python 3
 --------
-- Ansible Core Engine and Core modules will be tested on Python 3 **(working, additional coverage required)**
+- Ansible Core Engine and Core modules will be tested on Python 3

+  - All Core modules now have at least a smoketest integration test.
+    Additional coverage is welcomed to find more bugs and prevent regressions.

 - Communicate with Linux distros to provide Ansible running on Python 3

-- Check for Python 3 tests on core modules and create any missing **(tests added, additional tests required)**
+  - Python3 based Ansible packages are now available to run on Fedora Linux

 Ansible-Config
 --------------